cyliustack/sofa/README.md

 # Installation

 1. Simply run `./install.sh </PATH/TO/INSTALL>` to install SOFA on your system.
 Note that `sofa` will be appended to the path if the last directory is not sofa.
+2. Create custom config file in your project directory or home directory.
+To get started, run `cp ./examples/conf/default.cfg ~/sofa.cfg`.
+Please refer to [Configurations](#configurations) for further details.
-2. Then, run `source </PATH/TO/INSTALL>/sofa/tools/activate.sh` to activate SOFA running environment.
+3. Then, run `source </PATH/TO/INSTALL>/sofa/tools/activate.sh` to activate SOFA running environment.
 (Need to be executed on each new shell.)
-3. [ALTERNATIVE] Add `source </PATH/TO/INSTALL>/sofa/tools/activate.sh` in your `~/.bashrc` to make this environment available on every shells.
+4. [ALTERNATIVE] Add `source </PATH/TO/INSTALL>/sofa/tools/activate.sh` in your `~/.bashrc` to make this environment available on every shells.

 ## Uninstall
 Run `bash </PATH/TO/INSTALL>/sofa/tools/uninstall.sh` to safely remove/uninstall files of SOFA.